-- The Company had access to cash reserves of \$201,293 as at 30 June 2022 (30 June 2021: \$70,751). - The Company has \$240,000 unused financing facilities available with Mr Siew Swan Ong as at 30 June 2022.
-The loan is unsecured, provided with 5% interest per annum and has a maturity date on 31 January 2023.
-Subsequent to 30 June 2022, the Company utilised another \$100,000 from its loan facility with Mr Siew Swan Ong. - The directors' fees, salary and superannuation are not required to be paid until at such time that sufficient funds are raised and such repayment will not adversely affect the ability of the Company to meet its liabilities as and when they fall due. - The Company has the ability to adjust its exploration expenditure subject to results of its exploration activities.
-The Directors are of the view that the Company will require an additional capital raise and has the ability to raise further capital or secure additional funding to enable the Company to meet its funding requirements for the above period. - The Directors anticipate continuous support of the Company's major shareholders and lenders to continue with the advancement of the Medcalf Project.
+- The Company had access to cash reserves of \$410,820 as at 30 June 2023 (30 June 2022: \$184,025). - The Company has \$120,000 unused financing facilities available with Mr Siew Swan Ong as at 30 June 2023.
+The loan is unsecured, provided with 5% interest per annum and has a maturity date on 31 January 2024.
+Subsequent to year end, the maturity date was extended to 31 July 2025. - The directors' fees, salary and superannuation are not required to be paid until at such time that sufficient funds are raised and such repayment will not adversely affect the ability of the Company to meet its liability as and when they fall due.
+The Company will continue to accrue the directors' fees, salary and superannuation. - The maturity date of the borrowings has been renegotiated to be 12 months after the reporting date and will not be requested until the funds of the Company permit repayment. - The Company has the ability to adjust its exploration expenditure subject to results of its exploration activities. - The Directors are of the view that the Company will require an additional capital raise and has the ability to raise further capital or secure additional funding to enable the Company to meet its funding requirements for the above period. - The Directors anticipate continuous support of the Company's major shareholders and lenders to continue with the advancement of the Medcalf Project.